labgrid-project/labgrid/doc/configuration.rst

 BareboxStrategy
 ~~~~~~~~~~~~~~~
-A BareboxStrategy has four states:
+A :any:`BareboxStrategy` has four states:

 - unknown
 - off